Cubasian5/CompProgramYR2/index.md

 ## Employee Database

-the purpose of this code is to take Information such as: First and Last Name, Gender, DOB, Hire Date, last 4 digits of Social Security Number, and ID number.
+The purpose of this code is to take Information such as: First and Last Name, Gender, DOB, Hire Date, last 4 digits of Social Security Number, and ID number.
 This can be used for employess of any company woldwide.

 + [Code for Employee](https://github.com/Cubasian5/CompProgramYR2/blob/master/Employee/Employee)
 + [Code for Main Method](https://github.com/Cubasian5/CompProgramYR2/blob/master/Employee/Tester)
 + ![Employee Image](https://github.com/Cubasian5/CompProgramYR2/blob/master/Employee/Employee.png "Example of the Running Code")

+## Weekend Mood Application

+The purpose of this code is to help you and your friends, wife, girlfriend, whomever to plan out activities for the weekend or anytime.
+It takes user input for the different activities that you want to do and letts you vote on them.